 Dr Robert Barrington, Executive Director of TI-UK

-To register your interest in attending this symposium, please email events@transparency.org.uk.
+To register your interest in attending this symposium, please email [email protected].
 Spaces are limited at the event and a confirmation of your attendance is based on availability.